Itachidorri/product-preview-card-component/README.md

 ## Overview

 This goal of this project is to develop a simple webpage having a Product preview card component and styling it using whatever I've learned so far in my front-end web development journey.
+It is also to provide useful resources that I found to be helpful during my learning journey for fellow newbie learners.

 ### Screenshot